-Some of the most sandbagged places that I have had the pleasure of plugging gear in include Seneca Rocks, WV and Vedauwoo, WY.
-This is, of course, just my opinion based on my own personal experiences rock climbing, and the fact of the matter is that grades, in general, are so subjective.
+Some of the most sandbagged places that I have climbed in include Seneca Rocks and Vedauwoo.
+This is, of course, just my opinion based on my own personal experiences, and the fact of the matter is that grades, in general, are so subjective.
 Additionally, it often depends on when the route was first put up.
-When that 5.9 (you know, the one that feels like 5.9+) that you’re about to chuff all over was put up, that might have been at the limit of what climbers were doing at the time.

 Anyway, what the hell is a “sandbagged” climb supposed to feel like, anyway?
-Does it mean that the route felt hard when someone gave you the impression that it was supposed to feel easy?
-Do you have to be climbing at a fairly similar level for an accurate spray down?
-I’ve been climbing about six years now and I still don’t have a clue (and it all feels sandbagged.)
+I’ve been climbing for about six years now and I still don’t have a clue (it all feels sandbagged).
 From the ground, everything looks reasonable until you’re halfway up the route with uncontrollable sewing machine leg.
-While you struggle barge the rest of the way upward, maybe you can take some solace in the fact that the FA was done in steel-toed boots and with pitons.
+While you struggle barge the rest of the way up, take solace in the fact that the first ascent was probably done in steel-toed boots and with pitons.

 Climbing, in general, can have a steep and slow learning curve, and when it comes to its distinct style, like most areas, the Gunks is no different.
 This can be especially true for out-of-state visitors—but if you’re paying a visit from out west, there are certainly more than a few crack climbs that nobody talks about.
 You’re almost guaranteed to have them all to yourself, too.

-Over birthday sushi the night before, I told my best friend, Scott Albright, that I thought it was a good idea to try it inverted.
-Bashfully, I said: “I know, I know.
-It might be dumb.
+I’d been considering trying an inverted move on it.
+I told Scott Albright this over dinner the night before.
+Bashfully, I said, “I know it might be dumb.
 It might not work.”
-And he told me that I should absolutely do it in a style that was right for me.
-So what if nobody had tried climbing the crack, legs first?
+He told me that I should absolutely do it in a style that was right for me.
+So what if nobody had tried climbing the crack inverted style?
 It didn’t mean that it wasn’t going to work, and I wouldn’t know until I tried.

 Initially, I felt afraid and silly to try something in my own style, but the truth is that you don’t have to make decisions based on how things were formally done.
 Don’t let others tell you that things must be done in a certain way because they really don’t.
 Don’t let people tell you how hard or easy something is going to be—go and see for yourself.